-In shamanic culture you will often hear the term ‘hollow bone.’
+In Westernized shamanic culture you will often hear the term ‘hollow bone.’
 This is a succinct way of describing a complex process.
-Basically, before setting out to practice any sort of shamanic technique for another person the shaman should have done a significant amount of work in self-reflection and ego clearing so that when information comes through for the client, it is in the most pristine form that it can be in.
-Please understand, this is a psychospiritual cultural understanding of modern shamanism, and it really speaks to the shaman’s ability to walk between the spirit and material worlds in an ethical manner that maintains integrity, and is based on the service of reducing pain and suffering and promoting love and healing.
+Basically, before setting out to practice any sort of shamanic technique for another person the shaman should have done a significant amount of work in self-reflection and Ego clearing so that when information comes through for the client, it is in the most pristine form that it can be in.
+Please understand, this is a psychospiritual cultural understanding of modern shamanism, and it really speaks to the shaman’s ability to walk between the Spirit and material worlds in an ethical manner that maintains integrity and balance.
+A shaman’s practice should be based on the goals of reducing pain and suffering and promoting love and healing.
 It doesn’t mean the shaman has ceased to be a human being and will not have human experiences.
 Shamans are subject to the entire range of human experience and emotion, and sometimes even moreso than usual, as a characteristic part of the shamanic path is tribulation, pain, and suffering.

 Some warning signs could be: